-Reading: Skimming & Scanning (Efficiently)
+Reading: Skimming & Scanning

-B2 Lesson 1: Quickly Grasping Main Arguments of Complex Texts
+B2 Lesson 1: Grasping Main Arguments

-Reading Like a Strategist
+Reading Like a Strategist 🗺️

-When faced with a long article or essay, a skilled reader doesn't start at the first word and read every word until the end.
-That takes too much time.
-Instead, they read strategically to quickly understand the author's main argument1.
+When faced with a long article, a skilled reader doesn't start at the first word and read until the end.
+Instead, they read strategically to quickly understand the author's main argument.
+This lesson teaches you how to create a "skeleton outline" of a text in just a few minutes.

-The B2 Skimming Strategy for Arguments
+The B2 Skimming Strategy

 - Read the Topic Sentences: Read only the first sentence of each body paragraph.
 This tells you the main point of each section.

 - Read the Conclusion: Read the entire concluding paragraph.
-The author will usually restate their thesis and summarize their main points here.
+The author will restate their thesis and summarize their main points here.

 Practice Text: Let's Find the Argument